black-perl/release_eventlog/README.md

 ## Features:

- * Build eventlog in a docker image
+ * Builds eventlog in a docker image
- * Create the debian package for the eventlog in the docker itself
+ * Creates the debian package for the eventlog in the docker itself
  * Creates a minimal release of eventlog
  * Uploads the Debian package as a release asset